Subscribe: Apple Podcasts | Google Podcasts | Stitcher | RSS

 Well, for one thing, this special form of mental exercise makes your ability to focus and concentrate a lot sharper.

-On this page, I’ll show you what they are and how this special form of brain fitness can help your mental life thrive.
+I’ll show you what they are and how this special form of brain fitness can help your mental life thrive.

 I’ve broken the kinds of neurobics into 3 categories and will share 15 kinds of exercises you can try.